CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 ..
 ID: unique in the project, CoLRev mechanisms aim at preventing ID conflicts across projects (for convenience), but content-based identification/explicit origins mean that changes in IDs do not introduce problems

 colrev_id:
+TODO: the following bulletpoints do not appear as bulletpoints

 - Advantage of full/long colrev_ids: manual interpretation/comparison and similarity-measures are meaningful (in retrieval)
-- should always be based on full records in the repository (enables updating of colrev_id fields/schemes)
+- Should always be based on full records in the repository (enables updating of colrev_id fields/schemes)
-- should be combined in the indexing process
+- Should be combined in the indexing process
-- exact, ID/container-based identification should be used within a repo (not between repos)
+- Exact, ID/container-based identification should be used within a repository (not between reposistories)

 .. _algorithms: